wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/drivesim-tutorial/simulation-instance.rst

 ================================================
 The WPILib simulation framework contains several ``XXXSim`` classes, where ``XXX`` represents physical hardware such as encoders or gyroscopes.
 These simulation classes can be used to set positions and velocities (for encoders) and angles (for gyroscopes) from a model of your drivetrain.
 See :ref:`the Device Simulation article<docs/software/wpilib-tools/robot-simulation/device-sim:Device Simulation>` for more info about these simulation hardware classes and simulation of vendor devices.

+.. note:: If you are using the command-based framework, it is recommended that you write the code in steps 1-2 in a separate subsystem named ``Drivetrain``.

 Simulating Encoders
 -------------------
 The ``EncoderSim`` class allows users to set encoder positions and velocities on a given ``Encoder`` object.
 When running on real hardware, the ``Encoder`` class interacts with real sensors to count revolutions (and convert them to distance units automatically if configured to do so); however, in simulation there are no such measurements to make.
 The ``EncoderSim`` class can accept these simulated readings from a model of your drivetrain.